anymail/django-anymail/docs/esps/amazon_ses.rst

 .. rubric:: AMAZON_SES_CONFIGURATION_SET_NAME

 Optional.
-The name of an Amazon SES `Configuration Set`_ Anymail should use when sending messages.
+The name of an Amazon SES `Configuration Set`_ Anymail should be used when sending messages.
 The default is to send without any Configuration Set.
 Note that a Configuration Set is required to receive SES Event Publishing tracking events.
 See :ref:`amazon-ses-webhooks` above.